0xAF/meshgram/README.md

   (e.g., Cloudflare invalid_prompt Unknown_recipient) and remember per model to stop sending tools next time.
 This removes repeated 400s and speeds up replies.

-Weather fallback without tools:
+Behavior when tools are disabled:

-- If you ask for weather and the current model doesn’t support tools, we’ll inject a compact local weather context (via your `telemetry.environment_script`) so the model can still answer.
+- If `ai.enable_tools: false` (or the model was auto‑detected as not supporting tools), we never send tool metadata or tool messages to the provider.
+For Cloudflare Responses API, we send a single plain string input.
+You’ll get the model’s real response (or the real error if the provider rejects it).
-  If the provider still errors, we’ll return the local weather summary directly instead of an error.
+- Weather injection/fallback is only active when `ai.enable_tools: true`.
+With tools disabled, we don’t inject any local weather context and we don’t replace provider errors with local summaries.

 Telegram empty‑message guard: